Icebox: Ice collection and distribution

 Underground pits with the constant underground temperature of 54 F had been used since Roman times to help preserve ice collected during winter.
 The temperature of the soil is held relatively constant year-round when taken below the frost line, located 3 to 5 ft below the surface, and varies from about 45 and 70 F depending on the region.
 Prior to the convenience of having refrigeration inside the home, cold storage systems would often be located underground in the form of a pit.
-These pits would be deep enough to provide thorough insulation and also to deter animals from intruding on the perishable items within.
-Early examples used straw and sawdust compacted along the sides of ice to provide further insulation and to slow the ice melting process.
+These pits would be deep enough to provide insulation and also deter animals from the food within.
+Early examples used straw and sawdust compacted along the sides of ice for further insulation and slower melting.

 By 1781, personal ice pits were becoming more advanced.
 The Robert Morris Ice House, located in Philadelphia, brought new refrigeration technologies to the forefront.
 This pit contained a drainage system for water runoff as well as the use of brick and mortar for its insulation.
-The octagon-shaped pit, approximately 4 meters in diameter located 5.5 meters underground was capable of storing ice that was obtained during the winter months to the next October or November.
-Ice blocks collected during winter months could later be distributed to customers.
-As the icebox began to make its way into homes during the early to mid 19th century, ice collection and distribution expanded and soon became a global industry.
-During the latter half of the 19th century, natural ice became the second most important US export by value, after cotton.
+The octagonal pit, approximately 4 m in diameter and 5.5 m underground was able to store ice that obtained in winter until the next October or November.
+Ice blocks collected during winter could later be distributed to customers.
+As residential iceboxes appeared in the early to mid 19th century, ice collection and distribution expanded and soon became a global industry.
+During the latter half of the 19th century, natural ice became the second most important US export by value after cotton.